robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

    Variables `set in the command line`__ have the highest priority of all variables that can be set before the actual test execution starts.
-They override possible variables created in Variable tables in test case files, as well as in resource and variable files imported in the test data.
+They override possible variables created in Variable sections in test case files, as well as in resource and variable files imported in the test data.